 Skip to main content

-The field of epigenetics is a new and rapidly growing discipline that can yield objective biomarkers for the early diagnosis of challenging neurological conditions, including autism spectrum disorder (ASD), mild traumatic brain injuries (concussions), and Parkinson’s disease (Pd), among others.
+The field of epigenetics is a new and rapidly growing discipline that can yield objective biomarkers for the early diagnosis of challenging neurological conditions, including autism spectrum disorder, mild traumatic brain injuries (concussions), and Parkinson’s disease, among others.

 "The term epigenetics refers to any trait that could be passed from one generation of cells or individuals to the next generation, that doesn't rely on a change in DNA sequence for that transmission of the trait."